George Mason University Antonin Scalia Law School

 • Division: The Attorneys General Education Program, The Judicial Education Program

-The George Mason Law Review and LEC will host the 29th Annual Antitrust Symposium on February 20, 2026, on the George Mason University Arlington Campus.
+The George Mason Law Review and LEC hosted the 29th Annual Antitrust Symposium on February 20, 2026, at the FUSE Conference Center on George Mason University’s Arlington Campus.

-The Symposium, titled The Current Boundaries of Antitrust Policy, will examine the shifting landscape across multiple areas of antitrust law.
-Panel topics include: U.S. v.
+The Symposium, titled The Current Boundaries of Antitrust Policy, examined the shifting landscape across multiple areas of antitrust law.
+Panel topics included: U.S. v.
 Microsoft‘s impact on interpreting Section 2 of the Sherman Act—25 years later; the reemergence of the Robinson-Patman Act; the viability of refusal to deal as a defense against tying allegations; and the varying approaches in common law and civil law jurisdictions to regulating potentially anticompetitive behavior by digital platforms.

-Judges and staff in state attorneys general offices that work in antitrust are invited to attend the Symposium.
-The LEC will book and pay for your hotel room and reimburse reasonable travel costs.
+Judges and staff in state attorney generals’ offices that work in antitrust were invited to attend the Symposium.
+The LEC reserved hotel rooms and reimbursed reasonable travel costs.